 Giving Credit Where Credit is Due

 Unless otherwise noted, all photos are copyright © Laney Harden, Isaac Harden, or myself, Elizabeth Starr Harden.
-Please don’t steal them.
+Don’t steal them.
 Also, my words, phrases, and pithy-isms are all protected by copyright.

 Acuity Scheduling allows my clients to schedule, reschedule, or cancel appointments, sends out handy reminders, and keeps my calendars synced.
 Acuity is awesome and I highly recommend them.